7.1 Market Organization, Orders, and Trading

 Key Takeaways

-• Financial markets connect buyers and sellers, support price discovery, provide liquidity, and allocate capital.
+• Financial markets support price discovery, provide liquidity, lower search and transaction costs, and allocate capital from savers to issuers.

-• Primary markets raise new capital for issuers, while secondary markets transfer existing securities among investors.
+• Primary markets raise new capital for issuers (IPO, seasoned offering, rights, private placement); secondary markets transfer existing securities among investors.

 • Order-driven, quote-driven, and brokered markets differ in how trading interest is displayed and matched.

-• Market, limit, stop, and stop-limit orders trade off execution certainty, price certainty, and timing risk.
+• Market, limit, stop, and stop-limit orders trade off execution certainty against price certainty; a stop becomes a market order, a stop-limit becomes a limit order.

 Why market structure matters

 Equity investing begins with market organization.
 A security can be valuable in theory, but investors also need a practical way to buy, sell, clear, and settle it.
-Markets reduce search costs, bring together trading interest, create transaction prices, and allow capital to move from savers to issuers.
+Well-functioning markets perform six functions tested on the exam: they let savers borrow and lend, let firms raise equity, let investors hedge or speculate, support price discovery, provide informational efficiency, and lower search and transaction costs.

 The primary market is where issuers sell new securities and receive capital.
-An initial public offering, seasoned equity offering, rights offering, or private placement belongs here.
+An initial public offering (IPO), seasoned equity offering, rights offering, or private placement belongs here.
 The secondary market is where investors trade securities already issued.
-Secondary trading does not usually give cash to the issuer, but it supports liquidity and lowers the issuer's future cost of capital.
+Secondary trades do not deliver cash to the issuer, but deep secondary liquidity lowers the issuer's future cost of capital because investors pay more for shares they can later sell cheaply.

 Participants and venues

-Brokers act as agents for clients.
-They seek execution and earn commissions or fees.
-Dealers trade as principals from their own inventory.
-They quote bid prices at which they buy and ask prices at which they sell.
-The bid-ask spread compensates dealers for order processing, inventory risk, and adverse selection risk.
+Brokers act as agents for clients, seeking execution and earning commissions; they never take the other side.
+Dealers trade as principals from their own inventory, quoting a bid (the price at which they buy) and an ask (the price at which they sell).
+The bid-ask spread compensates dealers for order-processing costs, inventory risk, and adverse-selection risk (the risk of trading against a better-informed party).
+A market maker is a dealer obligated to post continuous two-sided quotes.

-Exchanges are organized venues with listing rules, trading rules, and often centralized order books.
-Over-the-counter markets are networks where dealers and clients trade away from a centralized exchange.
-Electronic communication networks and alternative trading systems can match orders automatically.
+Exchanges are organized venues with listing rules and often a centralized limit order book.
+Over-the-counter (OTC) markets are dealer networks away from a central exchange.
+Electronic communication networks (ECNs) and alternative trading systems (ATS) match orders automatically; a dark pool is an ATS that hides pre-trade quotes to reduce market impact for large orders.

-Order-driven markets match public buy and sell orders using priority rules such as price and time.
-Quote-driven markets depend on dealers that post quotes.
-Brokered markets are useful for large, unique, or illiquid trades where a broker searches for a counterparty.
+Markets are also classified by matching mechanism.
+Order-driven markets match public buy and sell orders using order-precedence rules (price priority first, then display, then time).
+Quote-driven (dealer) markets rely on dealers posting firm quotes.
+Brokered markets suit large, unique, or illiquid items (real estate, art, block trades) where a broker searches for a scarce counterparty.

 Order types